 Atherosclerosis, Immune Mediated Inflammation and Hypoestrogenemia in Young Women

-The purpose of this study is to determine whether low estrogen levels in young women with hypothalamic amenorrhea (premenopausal HypoE) is associated with risk factors for cardiovascular disease.
+The purpose of this study is to determine whether young women with functional hypothalamic amenorrhea (premenopausal HypoE) is associated with risk factors for pre-clinical cardiovascular disease (CVD).

-For this study, the investigators will measuring vascular function and immune markers on:
+For this study, the investigators will measuring vascular function and inflammatory markers on:

-• young women with hypothalamic amenorrhea (>3 months of no menstrual cycle due to low estrogen)
+• young women with functional hypothalamic amenorrhea (>3 months of no menstrual cycle due to low estrogen)

 • young women with regular menstrual cycles not on hormone therapy.